Alex Roskin, Roco Console, USA, 2017

-Of his own work, Roskin noted, “I try with each piece to create a stance and a presence, some with more contrapposto.
-I aim to give each piece a feeling that it’s inhaling or ready to make a move.
-I try to steer clear of the decorative, but to draw on mass, volume, line, negative space, and my love of materials and the craft of working with them.”
+Rejecting outright anthropomorphic mimicry in favor of subtle, sculpted muscular forms, Roskin notes: “I try with each piece to create a stance and a presence, some with more contrapposto.
+I aim to give each piece a feeling it is inhaling or ready to make a move.
+I try to steer clear of the decorative, but rather to draw on mass, volume, line, negative space, and my love of materials and the craft of working with them.”

 360 View is not available for this item.